 Like everyone else, life has given me some distractions from amateur radio.
 I was inactive for 24 years.
 In 2007 I became active on VHF/UHF with Dstar.
 In 2009 I got back onto the lowbands.
 My current shack is pictured below.
 I have furnished it with an Icom 7600 and some classics from Heathkit.
 We had an HW-101 back in the 70's & 80's, so I bought another one in great shape on Ebay.
 I built the HR-1680 receiver in 1979 for a high school project.
 I never knew Heath had a matching transmitter for the HR-1680 until my brother Eric (WD8KNL) & I saw one at the Orlando hamfest in 2009.
 I picked this one up on Ebay and restored it.
 They are a fun pair to work CW with.

 I love the smell of TUBES!
 It makes me feel like a kid again. :-)

-I absolutely love working CW with my Vibroplex straight key.
+I absolutely love working CW with my Vibroplex key and bugs.
 I am active with the SKCC & FISTS organizations.

 My current HF equipment is:

 Heathkit HR-1680 Rcvr & HX-1681 Xmiter